felixcwj/face-deid-emotion-metrics/docs/wsl.md

     --output /mnt/d/RAPA/rapa_report_full_wsl.xlsx
 ```

 Use `--max-files` to limit processed entries.
+Add `--top-bottom-40-only` when you want the deterministic “first 20 + last 20” sample instead of the sample_40/100/500 mix.
 The `--video-backend` flag defaults to `ffmpeg` (NVDEC via `ffmpeg -hwaccel cuda`) and can be switched to `decord` if you install the CUDA wheel manually.